Hindu College, Delhi: Student Societies

-It hosted its annual student festival 'Drishti: Annual Youth Dialogue 2023', on 9 May 2023 with a resounding success.

 The Indian music society, Alankar, holds its annual festival Harmony every year.
 The English debating society, popularly known as the Debsoc, is representative of an inquiring and active intellectual life on campus.
 Debsoc is the only debating society at Delhi University to organise four major debates in an academic year.

 The Science Forum is a group of diverse science enthusiasts dwelling in Hindu College.

 The Symposium Society is the policy and deliberation forum of Hindu College, University of Delhi.
 The organization follows a 'General Body' structure, with the President and vice-president at the core.
 Among its many activities the prominent ones are the Prime Ministerial Debate and Interviews, Hindu Darbar, Hindu Mock Indian Parliament (HMIP), and Hindu Policy Forum (HPS).
 Furthermore, the society promotes independent student journalism through its bimonthly publication- Hindu College Gazette.
 The publication also reviews and publishes opinions and analyses from scholars and writers from across the country.
 However, this society has become inactive lately.

-Other societies include Abhyas - The Internship Cell; The Finance & Investment Cell; Abhirang, the Hindi Dramatic Society; Adhrita, The Indian Dance Society, that works to maintain culture and heritage and conduct the only dance fest of DU; Abstraction, the Fine Arts Society; Aria, the Western Music Society; Manthan, the Quiz Society; Srijya, the Contemporary Dance Society; Scribe: The Literary Society; Masque, The English Dramatic Society; Vagmi, the Hindi Debating Society; and Vivre, The Film and Photography Society, the Entrepreneurship Cell, or more commonly just Ecell.
+Other societies include Abhyas - The Internship Cell; The Finance & Investment Cell; Abhirang, the Hindi Dramatic Society; Adhrita, The Indian Dance Society, that works to maintain culture and heritage and conduct the only dance fest of DU; Abstraction, the Fine Arts Society; Aria, the Western Music Society; Manthan, the Quiz Society; Global Association of Economics Education Hindu Chapter, the Economics and Research Society; Srijya, the Contemporary Dance Society; Scribe: The Literary Society; Masque, The English Dramatic Society; Vagmi, the Hindi Debating Society; and Vivre, The Film and Photography Society, the Entrepreneurship Cell, or more commonly just Ecell.